-The following guest post is courtesy of Shoaib Abedi, Director at ICM Capital.
+The following article was written by Shoaib Abedi, Director at ICM Capital.

 Today, foreign exchange markets are severely impacted by the policies implemented from the central banks.
 These policies are aimed at meeting a number of key objectives such as achieving target growth rates, maintaining acceptable inflation levels, decreasing unemployment, and maintaining financial stability in a country.